qwertzuiii/cmd-remotecontrol/README.md

 Hamachi ✔️

-Radmin VPN ❔
+Radmin VPN❔

-Other Direct connection software ❔
+Other Direct connection software❔

-### You can do some stuff on the computers from friends, when they execute the server executable.
 ## This program is not made for any malicious activity!

 </div>